 What did Mrs. Dobson say when she broke open the door?

 Oh my God!
 That’s what she said.
 And then she went sweep crazy.
 Can you believe it?
 Cocky was inviting her to his party and she killed his entire orchestra!
-While she did she brought God into it!
+And while sweeping, she brought God into it, like hideous ruin and combustion!
 God God God.
 The next time you stomp on a bug ask yourself which creatures were made in God’s image?
 JUST ASK!

 No, I won’t answer that question unless you answer mine first.
 Has Mrs. Dobson been arrested for what she did to Cocky and Jump and Flit and Trombone Skeeter?
 She hasn’t been has she?
 No need to tell me: I can hear your thoughts loud and clear.
 But I can hear your heart as well, and in your heart you know its wrong.
 That’s why you’re scowling.